Extending the planar theory of anyons to quantum wire networks: Planar braiding of anyons

 The action of the $F$-symbols are graphically represented as,

 The $F$-symbols are required to satisfy the \textit{pentagon equations},

-A solution of the pentagon equations gives a set of $F$ symbols which can be used to rearrange the compositional order of fusion locally \cite{maclane1963natural,TensorCat_Etingof}.
+A solution of the pentagon equations gives a set of $F$ symbols which can be used to rearrange the compositional order of fusion locally \cite{TensorCat_Etingof,maclane1963natural}.
+In the following sections of the paper we will always consider unitary solutions of the pentagon equation.

-The other important ingredient for anyon models is the exchange statistics and the resulting braiding operators.
+The other important ingredient for anyon models is the braiding operators and the resulting exchange statistics.
 The exchange statistics in planar anyon models are governed by the $R$- symbols which, for multiplicity-free fusion rules, are $U(1)$ matrices acting on the fusion space;

 The action of the $R$-symbols is graphically represented as

 This action allows one to resolve a simple braid in spacetime diagrams by introducing an $R$-symbol acting on the states in the fusion space.
 We will frequently use graphical depictions later in this work when we discuss graph braiding of anyons.
 A change of basis of $V^{ab}_{c}$ introduces a gauge transformation of the $R$- symbols and $F$- symbols, which is discussed in Section \ref{sec::Solving}.
 The compatibility of fusion and braiding is implemented by enforcing that we can slide a fusion vertex through a braid in spacetime history;